What is PPC? The All-Encompassing PPC Guide

 Pay-per-click helps you to increase brand awareness for your business, drive leads to your website, and boost conversions.

-You have many options for where your PPC ads show up, which gives you control of what audiences see your ads and how you target your most valuable potential customers.
+You have many options for where your PPC ads show up, which gives you control of which audiences see your ads and how you target your most valuable potential customers.

 PPC ads can fit into any marketing budget